 Upon admission, each participant is assessed to determine their level of functioning, behaviors and mental status.
-Based upon the outcome of this assessment, participants are accepted into the program based on their ability to participate in each activity and functional ability.
+Based upon the outcome of this assessment, participants are accepted into the program and a plan of care is started which includes individualized accommodation’s for each person.
+We provide cuing, support during exercises as much as needed but yet encouraging independance.

 Activities are provided for persons whose assessments indicate mild to moderate impairments and moderate to high social appropriateness.
 Activities for this group provide: OPEN MONDAY THROUGH FRIDAY: 1st SATURDAY of each month-Caregiver Respite!